weegillis/exif-viewer/README.md

 Click a thumbnail to open the viewer on that image.
 Width is responsive but height is not, at present.
 View page source to inspect the EXIF dump that is hidden in a DOM element called 'dump'.
 GPS data is mapped to Wikimapia.org.

 Can be veiwed at http://my.tenfingers.net/tools/exif/

+More can be said about the usage.
+To be clear, so long as the library is centrally located, along with the template folder, the three HTML pages, index.php, viewer.php and thumbnail.php can be mounted into any folder that contains image files.
+Will need to go into the code to see what formats are discoverd, but it's very likely confined to JPEG and PNG since it is a photo navigator.

+There is no code to edit when images are added to the folder.
+To be clear, there is never any need to edit the code.
+One might edit the image Comment in their photo editor (we use GIMP), and possibly scale or otherwise filter, etc. the image locally.
+The image is simply mounted on the host site by uploading to a folder that contains the above three files.
+Refresh the navigator page and the image will be there as a thumbnail with attendant EXIF information as applies, or is available.

+If GPS data is written into the image header EXIF array, it will be parsed and translated to a Wikimapia.org URL, in addition to being written to the photo description.

+From what memory serves, the navigator can be written into an existing page template as a required object.
+(Sorry, that site is now down.)
+In other words it can be dropped into any page layout without modification.
+Attribution goes without saying, otherwise thie is a free license.

+Unless one has PHP locally, this cannot be implemented as a local standalone.
+One would be interested to see any ported versions in Node.js.
+Tag me in if this is ever forked for that purpose.
+A lot more users would have access to this feature if they could utilize it on their own machine to see what information is stored by their camera.